TDEC: 490 river miles unsafe because of bacteria, mercury, other contaminates

-KNOXVILLE, Tenn.
-(WVLT) -- A report released by the Tennessee Division of Water Resources contains a long list of East Tennessee waterways that have been deemed unsafe for fishing, swimming or recreational activities due to high levels of potentially harmful bacteria.
+A report released by the Tennessee Division of Water Resources contains a long list of East Tennessee waterways deemed unsafe for fishing, swimming or recreational activities due to high levels of potentially harmful bacteria and contaminated fish tissue.

-The report states that streams or lakes found to have high levels of bacteria will have clearly visible signs posted to warn people of any threat to public health.
+The report stated that streams or lakes found to have high levels of bacteria will have clearly visible signs posted to warn people of any threat to public health.

 "The presence of pathogens, disease-causing organisms, affects the